MercersKitchen/Introductory-CS/README.md

 # Introductory-CS
 Android App Development & Website Promotion in Synchronous or A-Synchronous Engagement

 **NOTE**: only have a Chromebook?
 - REPL.IT or https://replit.com/ is a good option that fully syncs to GitHub
+- Good Video to link GitHub with Repl.it: <a href="https://www.youtube.com/watch?v=14BzqAx55ao">Repl.it Github Integration, Accessed 20220223</a>

 ---